iperez08/Divvy_Capstone_Project/cyclistic_data_analysis.md

   riders;
 ```

-Total Rides by Hour by Rider
+Total Trips by Hour by Rider
 ```sql
 SELECT *
 FROM (